Browse Recipes › Oriental Chicken Wings (Chifa Style) with Guayen Dipping Sauce

 Shape the drumettes into bouquet (lollipop) form: using a small paring knife, cut all the way around the thin end of the drumette.
 Scrape and push the meat firmly downward to expose the bone tip.
 Remove the cartilage at the base for a clean look.

-Consejo: A larger knife makes this easier and faster.
+Tip: A larger knife makes this easier and faster.
 Avoid aluminum foil wrapping — it's carcinogenic when hot; the bouquet shape makes it unnecessary.

 ~10 min